Skip to Main Content

 • Drainage from the sites where the needle was inserted

-• Increased pain that is not relieved by the prescribed pain medication
+• Increased pain that does not get better with the recommended pain medicine

 • Nausea or vomiting